-Life insurance is one of those things that we kind of know we need but many of us don't want to deal with getting right away.
+Life insurance is one of those things that we kind of know we need but many of us don't want to deal with getting it right away.
 Sometimes it's hard to even think about life insurance because, for many people, the whole idea of getting life insurance is just plain scary.
+However, we can't downplay the importance of life insurance.

 Perhaps, you feel like you are young and have plenty of time or you even feel like, if something happened to you, there would not be any major financial impact.
 Or maybe you can't decide what insurance type would work best for you.
 For instance, do you need term vs whole life insurance?

-Well if you've ever felt any of the above, I'm here to set the record straight.
+Well if you've ever felt any of the above, this article is here to help you understand the importance of life insurance and how to ensure you are covered.

 Life insurance is not something to be afraid of at all.
 Instead, look at it this way; Having life insurance is protection for you and your loved ones that can minimize or potentially eliminate financial distress.

 And it's something you want to seriously consider.
-Especially if you have kids or dependents who rely on your income, have shared financial obligations with a significant other, have debts like a mortgage or student loans, are a stay-at-home parent or want to leave something to your kids (this is one way in which people transfer their legacies and create generational wealth).
+Especially if you have kids or dependents who rely on your income, have shared financial obligations with a significant other, have debts like a mortgage or student loans, are a stay-at-home parent, or want to leave something to your kids.
+Yup, life insurance is one way in which people transfer their legacies and create generational wealth.
+Having life insurance is a foundational element of your financial plan.

 For instance, as a mom of two small children with a small business, I have a huge impact on my family financials, and it's not just tied to the money I bring in with my business.
 It's also from the cost of all I do in my household.
 Let me explain!

-The cost value of all you do and why you need life insurance
+The cost value of all you do and how insurance ties in

-One day I sat down to really calculate what the cost value of all of I do for my family and I was surprised.
+One day I sat down to really calculate the cost value of all I do for my family and I was surprised.
 Shocked even.
 I added in all my jobs.
+They include:

 - Watching and teaching my kids (Job title: babysitter/teacher).